cmitchellwrk/mapkittut/README.md

 was created with firebase 3.10.0

-Shouls see "There are 3 dependencies from the Podfile and 10 total pods installed." from command line after pod install command.
+Should see "There are 3 dependencies from the Podfile and 10 total pods installed." from command line after pod install command.